City Projects

 Ongoing / Completed Projects

-Visit the website for the Downtown Redevelopment Project for updates on meetings and to see survey results. https://www.downtownsmyrnaredevelopment.com/
+Visit the website for the Downtown Redevelopment Project for updates to see survey results and all stats regarding public participation. https://www.downtownsmyrnaredevelopment.com/

 Downtown Public Space Updates

 • The splashpad water feature that was a splash pad on one side and a reflecting pool on the other will now be all one splashpad water feature, which will make it safer and more useable for children.
-The playground next to the library will be replaced with a new playground geared towards younger children (ages two to five), and a new bathroom facility will be added next to the playground.
-A shade structure and granite seat wall will be added adjacent to the water feature, which will have more jets added.
-We anticipate these projects to be completed in July 2025.
+It is currently under construction.
+The playground next to the library has been replaced with a new playground geared towards younger children (ages two to five), and a new bathroom facility has been added next to the playground.
+A shade structure and granite seat wall have been added adjacent to the water feature, which will have more jets added.
 To view updates and renderings visit the Parks & Recreation page dedicated to upcoming projects at Upcoming Parks Projects

-• The parking deck that was going to be built between the community center and the police station is now going to be a surface parking lot providing an additional 70 parking spaces downtown.
+• The parking deck that was going to be built between the community center and the police station is now a surface parking lot providing an additional parking spaces downtown.

 Tolleson Pool Rebuild - The existing Tolleson Pool is in need of a rebuild after 60 years of service because of deterioration of the facilities and public safety issues.
-The new project will include a heated competition pool, a recreational family pool and lazy river, zero entry little kids splash area, stand-alone waterslide, shaded area for younger children, bleachers for competitions/meets, expanded parking, and a services building.
-These features were based on over 1,000 individual citizen responses from multiple public input sessions.
-The project will take 24 - 30 months to complete design and construction, with the grand opening planned for May 2027.
+The new project will include a heated competition pool, recreational family pool and a zero entry little kids splash area, stand-alone waterslide, shaded area for younger children, bleachers for competitions/meets, expanded parking, and a services building.
+These features are planned based on over 1,000 individual citizen responses from multiple public input sessions.
+The project will take 24 - 30 months to complete design and construction, the new Aquatics Center is anticipated to be completed in March 2027 with the location grand opening planned for Spring 2027.

 The new city aquatics facility will provide recreation opportunities for 500 people (an increase from 180), will be city operated, and is estimated to cost between $16 - $18 million.
 It will be paid for through the Special Purpose Local Option Sales Tax (SPLOST) and public financing.